-Central Asia University and Bard Student Team Creates Game-Changer for Teen Pregnancy
+Central Asia University and Bard Student Team Developing Game-Changer for Teen Pregnancy

 Alua Samat is a student at Bard College and a sex education activist.
 In her home country of Kazakhstan, young people, and especially girls, have few reliable sources of information about their sexuality.
 They learn from whatever inadequate sources they can find, including the distorted world of on-line porn.
 As a result, teen pregnancy is more than 6 times higher in Central Asia than in developed countries.

 Alua has been working with others for years to overcome the stigma that accompanies education about human sexuality for and among teens.
 With the help of students and faculty in a unique global classroom, Alua was able to team up with four other passionate students from the American University of Central Asia (AUCA) and from Bard, and together they are building what could be the answer: an on-line game called Not a Shame.
 Their effort received a boost in December 2022, winning the global category in the annual “shark tank for sustainability” pitch competition sponsored by Bard’s MBA in Sustainability.

 Here is how the team explains the challenges young people face:

 “Alexandra, 15 years old, is a high school student in a Central Asian country.
 Recently, she found out her friend was pregnant.
 Both Alexandra and her friend are scared and in panic; Alexandra started googling information on what to do in this situation.

 Given how stigmatized pregnancy outside of marriage is in the region, especially when it comes to teenagers, it was unsafe for her friend to tell that to anyone.
 One other concern was abortion: they heard such an option existed, but did not know where to go.
 One suggestion was to take "a pill" that would withdraw the pregnancy on its own - but where would they buy it from?